Frequently Asked Questions

 Holistic Treatment Approach

-Jon Johnston, MA, LPC-Intern, supervised by Heather Carlile, MA, LPC, LPC-S, trained in hypnotherapy with Carol Kershaw, Ed.
+Jon Johnston, MA, LPC, trained in hypnotherapy with Carol Kershaw, Ed.
 D. and William Wade, MDIV, LPC, LMFT, co-directors of the Milton Erikson Institute in Houston.

 Jon is an accomplished musician as well as mental health professional.
 He studied music at the highly prestigious Berklee College of Music in Boston, where he focused on jazz, world music and composition.
 Jon's studies took him to Japan, where he further pursued his passion for Zen, studying the Japanese flute (shakuhachi) with Stan Richardson and Yodo Kurahashi II, internationally recognized masters of the instrument.
 He feels his musical explorations are organic extensions of his core interests in Eastern philosophy and self-actualization.